 Games with objectives can focus on different skill sets, such as building a complex adjective, strengthening descriptive skills, honing grammar usage skills, developing creativity, and boosting critical thinking skills.
 Don't tell the kids that playing adjective games is good for their mental health: they won't believe you since these games can be so fun!

-One reason teachers want to play adjective games with their students is that they want their students to become more accurate and specific when it comes to describing something.
-Outside of the classroom, if they are always using indicators such as “pretty” or "nice," they will not learn to describe things in ways that other people will understand.
+One reason teachers want to play adjective games with their students is that they want them to become more accurate and specific when it comes to describing something.
+Outside of the classroom, if they are always using indicators such as "cool" or "nice," they will not learn to describe things in ways that other people will understand.

-Break students into pairs, and give each group a set of three objects.
+Break students into pairs, and give each pair a set of three objects.
 Have one student secretly pick an object, and then have the other student guess which one the first student is thinking of.
-The second student must use questions that have adjectives.
-For example, a student could use questions like, Is it big?
-Is it round?
-Is the doll's face happy?
+The second student must ask questions that use adjectives.
+For example, a student could ask questions like, Is it big?
+Is it round?, Is the doll's face happy?
 Confused?
-Then, students will learn to be more accurate in descriptions using adjectives.

-If a student is stuck and cannot find enough adjectives, have the students look up new words using the thesaurus so that their vocabulary expands.
+If someone is truly stuck and cannot find enough adjectives, you can allow them to look up new words using the thesaurus so that their vocabulary expands.
 That way, everyone wins, and students grow!

-Some of the most fun adjective games are fun for kids are the ones they can play independently, such as word searches, puzzles, and brain teasers which feature adjectives.
-Most of these games can be found online, and teachers can design them using generators online so that students can focus on the vocabulary that is being taught in the classroom.
+Some of the most fun adjective games for kids are the ones they can play independently, such as word searches, puzzles, and brain teasers that feature adjectives.
+Most of these games can be found online, and teachers can even design them using generators so that students can focus on the vocabulary that is being taught in the classroom.

-These games don't just teach new adjectives: they also boost attention skills, critical thinking skills, and independent learning skills.
+These games don't just teach new adjectives: they also boost attention, critical thinking, and independent learning skills.
 For more information about good adjective games for kids to use in your classroom, ask your peers what games they use to make learning adjectives fun for their students.